 You may not have Hypersmooth 2.0 here, but the original Hypersmooth stabilisation technology is still absolutely excellent, and can be relied up to bring fluidity to your shots, whether you’re bouncing down a rock-strewn mountain on your bike or shredding slopes on your snowboard.
 In the photography department, you're getting 12MP HDR shots (again, the HERO 8 has improved HDR software, but the original is still extremely good), and the HyperSmooth-aided TimeWarp produces stunning time-lapse clips, even in the absence of the TimeWarp 2.0 upgrade.

 Overall, if you're wanting absolutely the very best GoPro, it's the HERO 9.
 But the HERO 7 is still a capable action camera, and will be plenty good enough for most people's needs.
+Head to our GoPro HERO7 Black review to find out more.
+This point is also where DJI's efforts start to look like strong competitors – check out our GoPro HERO 7 Black vs DJI Osmo Action faceoff for more on that.

 If your budget won’t stretch to the Black edition, or you don’t need that much tech, the cheaper GoPro HERO 7 Silver edition offers plenty of great features with only a handful of compromises.
 Stabilised 4K/30fps footage looks fantastic and gives you plenty of angles to work with in your edits.
 With a top frame rate of 60fps (at 1440p), slo-mo isn't the Silver’s strongest suit, so you’ll need to stump up for a Black model if that’s a deal-breaker.

 10MP HDR stills with Wide Dynamic Range are great for documenting days (and nights) in the wild, and it’s easy to share shots directly to social media from the GoPro app.
 As with all the HERO 7 cameras in the current GoPro range, the HERO 7 Silver is waterproof to 10 metres, making it ideal for adventures above and below the water.
 It’s built to tough it out during even the most hardcore of pursuits, and voice control means you can start rolling even if the camera is out of reach on a helmet or handlebar mount.
+See how it compares to its pricier sibling in our GoPro HERO 7 Black vs GoPro HERO 7 Silver faceoff, or head to our should I buy the GoPro HERO 7 Silver? article for a closer look.

 There's no 4K video here, but the top 1440p/60fps resolution and 10MP stills should deliver all the quality, stabilised video and photos you need to load your channels with cool edits and galleries.
 And if the thought of detailed video editing turns your stomach, QuikStories within GoPro’s Quick app makes it a doddle to create fun edits from your clips.